ilamanov/recaster/README.md

-Recaster is <i>remixable</i> Farcaster client.
+Recaster is an on-chain <i>remixable</i> Farcaster client.
 Recaster allows you to remix your Farcaster experience to your liking.
 It's available at [recaster.vercel.app](https://recaster.vercel.app/).

 Recaster does not render most of the UI itself.
 Instead it fetches the UI (HTML) from Base Sepolia.
 So anyone can contribute their own components and personalize/remix their Farcaster experience.